I know it’s January…but your garden needs you!

 Next week I'll be starting my seeds of tomatoes and a few other warm season crops along with a second round of Cole crops (broccoli, cabbage, etc.).
 Spinach seeds can go outside now along with onion sets and slips.
 Next month I'll start direct seeding more salad greens, carrots, herbs, plant seed potatoes, rhubarb and more.
 I might even start an asparagus patch this year.
 There is just so much to do!

-If you live in Texas, it's a great time right now to prep your beds, harvest cool season veggies if you got 'em, plant your bulbs if you didn't when you were supposed to (December), plant dormant fruit trees and any container grown hardy trees and shrubs.
+If you live in Texas, January is a great time to prep your beds, harvest cool season veggies if you got 'em, plant your bulbs if you didn't when you were supposed to (December), plant dormant fruit trees and any container grown hardy trees and shrubs.
 Pansies, violas, Iceland poppies and the like can also be planted here right now.
 And start your spring veggies!

 Back to top